single-sided deafness

 3. 3.An asymmetry in behavioral (speech) performance after binaural restoration of hearing (e.g. with cochlear implants) favoring the previously better-hearing ear.

-While the observed effects remind to the observations in the visual system following monocular deprivation.
-However, there are substantial differences: in the auditory system single-sided hearing does never lead to deafness on the deprived ear, while it causes blindness in the visual system.
-This is due to differences in the architecture of these sensory systems (Gordon & Kral, 2019).
+While the observed effects remind to the observations in the visual system following monocular deprivation (amblyopia), there are substantial differences: in the auditory system single-sided hearing after late restoration of hearing on the deaf ear does not document deafness on the previously-deprived ear, while it causes blindness on the deprived eye in the visual system (for direct quantitative comparison, see Gordon & Kral, 2019).
+This is due to differences in the architecture of these sensory systems (ibid.).

 Amplitude-latency functions of Pa components of the LFP along the recording position in field A1.
 In hearing controls, stimulation at the contralateral ear generates faster and larger responses.
 In single-sided deaf animals, the hearing ear generates faster and larger responses (Brain 2013).